How New York Lawyers Handle Uninsured Car Accident Claims

 • Delaying claim processing to pressure victims.

-• Offering lowball settlements at amounts far below actual damage value.
+• Offering lowball settlements below actual damages.

 Taking Legal Action Against an Uninsured Driver